jassalarjan/AetherTrack/MOBILE_RESPONSIVENESS_IMPROVEMENTS.md

 # Mobile Responsiveness Improvements

-This document outlines the mobile responsiveness improvements made to the Taskflow application.
+This document outlines the mobile responsiveness improvements made to the AetherTrack application.

 ## Overview
 Enhanced mobile responsiveness across the Kanban and Analytics pages to ensure optimal user experience on small screens (mobile devices and tablets).